LionelCrowl/ffmpeg-python-utils/README.md

 1) First, you need to install it:

    ```
-   pip install ffmpeg_python_utils
+   pip install ffmpeg-python-utils
    ```

-2) Next, you need to extract the ffmpeg binary folder to the directory where your main.py file is located.
+2) Next, you need to extract the ffmpeg binary folder to the root project directory.

-3) Check the settings in config.py.
+3) Check the settings in [config.py](https://lionelcrowl.github.io/ffmpeg-python-utils/configuration/).

 4) Enjoy!